Skip to main content

 • Object storage

-• Storage shared across nodes
+• Network file system (NFS) shared across nodes

 Local storage for a node

-Anyscale supports Non-Volatile Memory Express (NVMe) interface to access SSD storage volumes, which provides additional temporary storage to the instances.
 Anyscale provides each node with its own volume and disk and doesn’t share them with other nodes.
 This storage option enables higher access speed, lower latency, and scalability.
-Acceess local storage at /mnt/local_storage.
+Access local storage at /mnt/local_storage.
+Normally, Anyscale deletes data in the local storage after instances are terminated.
+To provide a more seamless development workflow, Anyscale Workspace snapshots and persists your data in the project directory.

 Object storage